MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 *************************************************************

 ##W1.
 Prepare for deployment
-Before you continue, make sure you have the following items compeleted and ready to go...
+Before you continue, make sure you have the following items completed and ready to go...

 ###Pre-deployment checklist:
 * OP content in working branch is looking good on MSDNStage